 Message to Members

-On behalf of the Haitian-American Association of Engineers and Scientists (HAES), I would like to thank all members who have renewed their membership for 2010.
-Also, welcome and congratulations to all the new members for reaching this additional milestone in your professional career by becoming a member of HAES, a professional association that has been in existence for the past 21 years promoting science, engineering, and technology for the betterment of our communities and humanity in general.
+Thank you to all members who have renewed their membership, and those who have not yet done so are encouraged do do so as soon as possible.
+Also, welcome and congratulations to all the new members for reaching this additional milestone in your professional career by becoming a member of HAES, a professional association that has been in existence for the past 25 years promoting science, engineering, and technology for the betterment of our communities and humanity in generaal.

 As HAES members we are all expected to contribute in helping the association achieve its goals by making our individual positive marks as part of the team.
-Our newly redesigned web site provides some of the tools that will facilitate the participation of members on various levels.
-I encourage all members to make sure they have member login access, get familiar with the functions and features, and to regularly visit and interact with the web site.
+Our web site provides some of the tools that facilitate the participation of members on various levels.
+All members are encouraged to make sure to have member login access, get familiar with the functions and features, and to regularly visit and interact with the web site.

 Become a Member